sukykaur/AzureNIST800-171/PaaSWAOverview.md

 # Azure Security and Compliance Blueprint - Web Application for NIST Special Publication 800-171

 ## Overview
-The NIST Special Publication 800-171 provides guidelines for protecting the controlled unclassified information (CUI) that resides in nonfederal information systems and organizations.
+The [NIST Special Publication 800-171](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf) provides guidelines for protecting the controlled unclassified information (CUI) that resides in nonfederal information systems and organizations.
 NIST SP 800-171 establishes 14 families of security requirements for protecting the confidentiality of CUI.

 This Azure Security and Compliance Blueprint provides guidance to help customers deploy a platform as a service (PaaS) web application in Azure that implements a subset of NIST SP 800-171 controls.
-This solution demonstrates ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data warehouse solutions in Azure.
+This solution demonstrates ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own web application in Azure.

 This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adapt to their specific requirements and shouldn't be used as-is in a production environment.
 Deploying this architecture without modification is insufficient to completely meet the requirements of NIST SP 800-171.
 This architecture provides a baseline to help customers deploy workloads to Azure in compliance with NIST SP 800-171.
 Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components
 This solution provides a reference architecture for a PaaS web application with an Azure SQL Database backend.
 The web application is hosted in an isolated Azure App Service Environment, which is a private, dedicated environment in an Azure datacenter.
 The environment load balances traffic for the web application across virtual machines managed by Azure.
-This architecture also includes network security group, an Application Gateway, Azure DNS, and Load Balancer.
+This architecture also includes network security groups, an Application Gateway, Azure DNS, and Load Balancer.
 Furthermore, Application Insights provides real time application performance management and analytics through Operations Management Suite. **Azure recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![alt text](https://github.com/sukykaur/AzureNIST800-171/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20-%20NIST%20800-171%20PaaS%20WebApp%20Reference%20Architecture.png?raw=true)